 Treating Endometriosis Infertility Without Surgery

 Clear Passage is a world leader with over two decades of experience decreasing pain and improving fertility in women with endometriosis, without surgery or drugs.
-A large published study (Rice et al., 2015a) available in the U.S. Library of Medicine compared our pregnancy rates to those of surgery (see chart below).
-The study found conception rates for these women treated with our manual physio/physical therapy were comparable to the pregnancy rates with surgery and drugs, without the risks associated with those treatments.
+A large peer reviewed study available here and via NIH-PubMed compared our pregnancy rates to those of surgery (see chart below).
+The study found conception rates for women treated with our manual physio/physical therapy was 43% (128/299) without the risks associated with anesthesia or surgery.
+Surgical success rates (38% to 42%) were considered comparable to the therapy.
 Complete the online Request Consultation form to receive a free phone consultation with a therapist to learn if we may be able to help you.

-In another study (Rice et al., 2014), our success decreasing endometriosis pain was equivalent to surgical success, up to a year after completing therapy.
-This lasting effect is good news for many physicians and patients – who want to avoid the risks, costs and adhesions that tend to form after surgical intervention.
+The Journal of Endometriosis reported long-term endometriosis pain relief with this therapy.
+In fact, 50% of the women reported complete relief of pain a year after completing therapy, in addition to significant improvements in sexual function (data here.)
+This lasting effect is good news for many physicians and patients who want to avoid the risks, costs and adhesions that tend to form after surgical intervention.

 This misplaced endometrial tissue responds to the menstrual cycle as it would in the uterus – endometriosis tissues swell during each monthly cycle.
 But unlike menstrual fluid that leaves the body every cycle, implanted endometriosis cannot exit the body.
 The inflammation that accompanies the swelling may cause additional adhesions or scar tissue to form at the site of endometrial implants.